 She thinks some of the reluctance to discuss death is generational, that older seniors simply avoid talking about it.
 She recalls an elderly aunt who simply said “well, that’s the way it goes,” when she learned of a grandson’s death.
 “I was shocked at her response,” Heidi remembers.
 “After all, he was her grandson.”

 But she also thinks the overall reluctance to talk about the end of life and death is easing.
 One indication is the growth of “Death Cafes,” a movement that started in Europe but is catching on in the United States.
-As of January 2016, more than 2,750 of these sessions to discuss death had been held in this country.
+As of November 30 2023, more than 17,178 of these sessions to discuss death had been held in 86 countries.
 At these sessions, tea and cake are served and a facilitator starts by asking a few questions to spark discussion about the end of life.

 Another indication of shifting attitudes is the popularity of books like Atul Gawande’s Being Mortal: Medicine and What Matters in the End, and David Solie’s How to Say it to Seniors: Closing the Communication Gap with Our Elders.
 Gawande and Solie are two contemporary authors who have tackled end of life issues.

 Five Wishes, a document that combines a living will and advance directives with other end of life considerations, also deserves credit for changing attitudes and stimulating the growing willingness to discuss these issues.
-According to the website for the Aging With Dignity organization, which originated Five Wishes, “we have touched more than 25 million people and their families.”
-The organization works with 40,000 other organizations and the Five Wishes document has been translated into 28 languages.
+According to the website for the Aging With Dignity organization, which originated Five Wishes, “In addition to being the nation’s go-to expert on advance care plannings, Aging with Dignity has become an effective advocate for the rights and dignity of all people as they age.”
+The organization works with 50,000 other organizations and the Five Wishes document has been translated into 30 languages.

 The Five Wishes are:

 - The Person I Want to Make Care Decisions for Me When I Can’t

 - The Kind of Medical Treatment I Want and Don’t Want